targomo/targomo-java/README.md

 - Add countCells to statistics criterion
 - Add new Polygon Area criterion
 - Handle quadrantSegments parameter in PolygonRequest
+- Be able to set aggregation for statistics values/geometry endpoint

 ### 0.18.0
 - Add Location Scoring requests